AlexChalk/google-homepage/README.md

+# Google Homepage

-This is my first attempt at constructing a proper webpage.
+This is my first real attempt with HTML and CSS—a clone of the google homepage.

-The plan is to recreate the google homepage using html and css—I'm not worrying about javascript (or the back end).

-If successful, the page will closely resemble google, at least in terms of layout.
-More importantly, I'll have become much more proficient with HTML and CSS, and I'll have proved it.
+The project aims to closely resemble google, at least in terms of layout.

-The next step will be javascript and ruby.
+## Installation

+This is a web-based project, so no installation is necessary.
+But to experiment with your own copy of the code, you can use the following:

+`git clone path-to-your-repo`

+## Usage

+If you want to try out my finished project online, it is hosted [here](https://adc17.github.io/google-homepage/) on github.io.